schellenberg/computerscience20/_sources/Python/Lists/ListOverview.rst

     print(fruit)

-An
-assignment to an element of a list is called **item assignment**.
+An assignment to an element of a list is called **item assignment**.
 Item assignment does not work for strings.
 Recall that strings are immutable.

-Here is the same example in codelens so that you can step through the statements and see the changes to the list elements.

-.. codelens:: item_assign

-    fruit = ["banana", "apple", "cherry"]

-    fruit[0] = "pear"
-    fruit[-1] = "orange"

 **Check your understanding**